How to Burn iMovie Project to DVD on Mac

 See more about: Blu-ray Creator to burn iMovie projects onto Blu-ray disc

 iMovie, part of the Apple's iLife suite for Mac OS X and iOS, is the excellent consumer video editing software that gives Mac users ability to create, edit, and share stunning cinema-quality movies and trailers.
 The latest iMovie '11 (version 10.1, released on October 13, 2015) brings new and improved features that make video editing easier and more friendly on Mac machines.

 If you have an iPhone or a digital camcorder, you probably have a lot of great photo and video.
-When you create a project in iMovie and perform editing and re-touch on that footage, then you may wonder how you can take the iMovie project and burn to a DVD on Mac that family member can play on a home DVD player with big TV screen.
+When you create a project in iMovie and perform editing and re-touch on that footage, then you may wonder how you can take the iMovie project and burn to a DVD that family member can play on a home DVD player with big TV screen.
 Although iMovie still offers a "sharing & exporting to iDVD" option, iDVD is no longer included in newer Macs.
-To burn iMovie project to a DVD for Mac, you need to use a thirty-party program.
+To burn iMovie project to DVD on Mac, you need to use a 3rd program.